NikhilG50/Sentiment-Analysis-API-using-Pyramid/README.md

   * `cd nlp/`
   * run `python setup.py develop`
-  * after that run `pserve development.ini` to start Server it will give an url. copy and paste the Url on any browser
+  * after that run `pserve development.ini` to start Server it will give an url in the terminal. copy and paste the Url on any browser to run this project.

 # Details and Screenshots.